oapicf/pinterest-sdk/clients/php-symfony/generated/docs/Api/AdAccountsApiInterface.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 ## **analyticsCreateTemplateReport**
-> OpenAPI\Server\Model\AdsAnalyticsCreateAsyncResponse analyticsCreateTemplateReport($adAccountId, $templateId, $startDate, $endDate, $granularity)
+> OpenAPI\Server\Model\TemplateBasedReport analyticsCreateTemplateReport($adAccountId, $templateId, $startDate, $endDate, $granularity)

 Create async request for an analytics report using a template

 This takes a template ID and an optional custom timeframe and   constructs an asynchronous report based on the template.
 It returns   a token that you can use to download the report when it is ready.

 ### Example Implementation
 ```php